 In addition to applying artificial intelligence to imaging, Mayo Clinic is using patient questionnaires and genetic DNA testing to better characterize pancreatic cancer risk.
 Both approaches can help patients through earlier detection and treatment of cancer.

-The patient questionnaire — designed by CIM with support from the Florida Pancreas Cancer Coalition and Champions for Hope — seeks to identify individuals with genetic syndromes that can increase the risk of pancreatic cancer.
+The patient questionnaire — designed in a multidisciplinary collaboration of the Center for Individualized Medicine and the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, and supported by the Florida Pancreas Cancer Coalition and Champions for Hope — seeks to identify individuals with genetic syndromes that can increase the risk of pancreatic cancer.
 People who see Dr. Wallace for any gastrointestinal issue complete the questionnaire before their appointments.

 "Although this tool is low-tech, it has already helped us direct people to genetic counseling and to identify individuals with pathogenic variants associated with pancreatic cancer," says Kristin Clift, who coordinates research for the Center for Individualized Medicine.